KxSystems/docs-v1/docs/language/functions.md

 Arguments
 ---------

+The number of arguments a function takes is its _rank_.
+Applying the function to more arguments than its rank signals a rank error.
+Applying it to fewer results in a [_projection_](#projection).

 In applying a function, the canonical form of its arguments is a bracketed list separated by semicolons.

 f\[a<sub>1</sub>;a<sub>2</sub>;…;a<sub>n</sub>\]

 The expression in brackets lists parameters to the function, but is _not_ itself a list, i.e. it is not the same as:

 (a<sub>1</sub>;a<sub>2</sub>;…;a<sub>n</sub>)

-Functions that take 1 or 2 arguments are known respectively as _unary_ and _binary_.
+Functions of rank 1 or 2 are known respectively as _unary_ and _binary_.

 A unary function can be applied without argument brackets.
 ```q